ben-casson/weather-app/README.md

 # weather-app
 This app can display details about the weather in over 200,000 cities.
+It fetches relevant data for that weather using the OpenWeather API.

 [Live site](https://ben-casson.github.io/weather-app/)